-Throughout 2023, the Audit Committee discharged the duties and responsibilities under its terms of reference and the CG Code.
-The following paragraphs of this report set out a summary of the work performed by the Audit Committee during 2023 and 2024 (up to the date of this report).
+Throughout 2024, the Audit Committee discharged the duties and responsibilities under its terms of reference and the CG Code.
+The following paragraphs of this report set out a summary of the work performed by the Audit Committee during 2024 and 2025 (up to the date of this report).

-During 2023 and 2024 (up to the date of this report), the Audit Committee met with the GFD/DMD, other senior management, the General Manager of Group Management Services Department ("GMSD", the Group's internal audit function) ("Internal Audit GM") and external auditor, PricewaterhouseCoopers ("PwC"), to review the 2023 interim and 2022 and 2023 annual results, reports and financial statements, and other financial, corporate governance, risk management, internal control and cyber risks of the Group.
+During 2024 and 2025 (up to the date of this report), the Audit Committee met with the GCMD/GFD, other senior management, the Internal Audit GM and external auditor, PwC, to review the 2024 interim and 2023 and 2024 annual results, reports and financial statements, and other financial, corporate governance, risk management, internal control and cyber risks of the Group.
 It received, considered and discussed the reports and presentations of Management, the Internal Audit GM and PwC.
 As part of these reviews and discussions, the Audit Committee evaluated the application by Management of critical accounting policies and material areas in which significant accounting judgements were applied, and focused on key audit matters reported by PwC, including the approach of Management on goodwill, other indefinite life intangible assets and investments in associated companies and joint ventures impairment testing.
-The Audit Committee also challenged Management to review all aspects of its impairment assessment approach to ensure the approach remains robust in terms of accounting judgements including compliance with the relevant accounting requirements to ensure that the Group's 2022 and 2023 annual results, reports and financial statements were prepared in accordance with HKFRS and comply with the applicable disclosure requirements of the Companies Ordinance and the Listing Rules, and for such control as the Directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
-Based on these reviews and discussions, the Audit Committee is satisfied that the Group's 2023 interim and the Group's 2022 and 2023 annual results, reports and financial requirements and recommended that these be approved by the Board.
+The Audit Committee also challenged Management to review all aspects of its impairment assessment approach to ensure the approach remains robust in terms of accounting judgements including compliance with the relevant accounting requirements to ensure that the Group's 2023 and 2024 annual results, reports and financial statements were prepared in accordance with HKFRS and comply with the applicable disclosure requirements of the Companies Ordinance and the Listing Rules, and for such control as the Directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Based on these reviews and discussions, the Audit Committee is satisfied that the Group's 2024 interim and the Group's 2023 and 2024 annual results, reports and financial statements have been prepared in accordance with the aforementioned requirements and recommended that these be approved by the Board.

-The Audit Committee met four times during 2023 and two times during 2024 (up to the date of this report) with PwC to consider its reports on the scope, strategy, progress and outcome of its independent review of the Group's 2023 interim financial statements and audit of the Group's 2022 and 2023 annual financial statements.
+The Audit Committee met four times during 2024 and two times during 2025 (up to the date of this report) with PwC to consider its reports on the scope, strategy, progress and outcome of its independent review of the Group's 2024 interim financial statements and audit of the Group's 2023 and 2024 annual financial statements.
 It reviewed the composition of the audit engagement teams and PwC's strategy and approach for the review and the annual audit, including the audit risk and materiality assessment, the nature, timing and scope of the audit procedures, and PwC's reporting obligations before the audit commenced.
 It received and discussed updates with PwC on the audit including observations on the control environment and material areas in which significant accounting judgements were applied, as well as information about the firm's quality management and monitoring process for the audit, recent results from internal and external key quality reviews and inspections across the Group, as well as audit quality indicators focused on (i) the delivery of audit deliverables against agreed timetable and milestones; (ii) the hours of audit work delivered by senior PwC audit team members; (iii) the involvement of specialist and expert; (iv) the findings and results from internal and external reviews and inspections; and (v) the use of technology.
 The Audit Committee is satisfied with PwC's competence, expertise, resources, as well as the effectiveness of the audit process.